Hybrid × Heart Magias Academy Ataraxia: Anime

 In September 2015, an anime adaptation of Hybrid × Heart Magias Academy Ataraxia was announced.
 In January 2016, Kuji announced via Twitter that the adaptation would be a TV series, which is scheduled to premiere in July 2016.
 The main cast and staff were officially announced in April 2016.
 The series is directed by Hiroyuki Furukawa, written by Yasunori Yamada, and produced by Production IMS, with character designs by Kana Miyai.
 Masakatsu Ohmuro of Dax Production served as the sound director.
 The music of the series is produced by Victor Entertainment's Flying Dog label.
 Two pieces of theme music is used: an opening theme and an ending theme.
 The opening theme is "miele paradiso" (lit.
 "Honey Paradise"), and the ending song is "Chi"; both are performed by Iori Nomizu.

 The series premiered on 5 July 2016, and was broadcast on AT-X, Tokyo MX, TV Saitama, Chiba TV, tvk, KBS Kyoto, Sun TV, and BS11 then ended on 20 September 2016.
 Crunchyroll simulcast the series on their website.
 An original video animation series, titled Love Room, was bundled in the first and second volume of the home video release, containing an episode each.
 The first and second home video release volumes were released on 30 September 2016 and 28 October 2016, respectively.
-In North America, Funimation, which is now known as Crunchyroll, licensed the series for a home media release on 21 November 2017.
+In North America, Funimation, which is now known as Crunchyroll, LLC, licensed the series for a home media release on 21 November 2017.
 However, in October 2017, the home media release was delayed.